Croatian diaspora: United States

 The United States has the largest Croatian diaspora outside of Croatia.
 Croatians in Detroit first appeared around 1890, settling usually in the region of Russel.
+Across Lake Erie, Croats formed one of the largest Croatian-American communities in Cleveland, which to this day remains the second largest concentration of Croats in America after Pittsburgh.
+At one point, the Croatian population in Cleveland rivaled Zagreb, as did the Slovenian and Hungarian populations in Cleveland rivaled Ljubliana and Budapest.

 In Illinois the Croatians started concentrating mostly around Chicago.
 Although it was created a bit later, the Croatian settlement in Chicago became one of the most important ones in the United States.
 The settlement especially started developing after World War I and Chicago became the center of all Croatian cultural and political activities.
 It is calculated that there were roughly 50,000 Croats in Chicago in the 1990s, while there were altogether 100,000 Croats living in 54 additional Croatian settlements in Illinois.
 There is a significant Croat population also in Indianapolis that settled during the Yugoslav Wars of the 1990s.
 According to the 2005 U.S. Community Survey, there were 401,208 Americans of full or partial Croatian descent.

-Pittsburgh has always had a sizeable Croatian population.
+Pittsburgh has a sizeable Croatian population.
 The headquarters of the Croatian Fraternal Union (CFU) - the oldest and largest Croatian organization in the United States - is located in the eastern suburb of Monroeville, PA, established in the 1880s.
 The CFU publishes a weekly newspaper, The Zajednicar Weekly, in both English and Croatian.
 Most of the Croatians in Pittsburgh originally settled in the early 1900s on the city's North Side.
 A neighborhood centered on East Ohio Street along the Allegheny River between Millvale and the North Shore was named Mala Jaska after an area in Croatia (northwest of Zagreb).

 The broader Croatian American community participate in a variety of bilateral organizations seeking to strengthen the relationship between the U.S. and Croatia.
 The National Federation of Croatian Americans (NFCACF) was established in 1993 to advance the diaspora within the U.S. while the Association of Croatian American Professionals (ACAP) seeks to enhance joint economic synergy and public policy.
 Many regional societies and clubs exist in Washington, D.C., New York, California, and the Midwest.